What are the top animation school programs in Tennessee for 2021?

 |2||Middle Tennessee State University||Murfreesboro|

-Our 2020 ranking of the top animation school programs in Tennessee.
+Our 2021 ranking -our tenth annual- of the top animation school programs in Tennessee.
 For an explanation of the ranking criteria, click here.

 Founded in 1911 as East Tennessee State Normal School, East Tennessee State University (ETSU) serves more than 14,500 undergraduate, graduate and professional students.
 The school offers more than 350 programs across 11 colleges and schools.
 Part of the College of Business and Technology, the Department of Engineering Technology, Surveying, and Digital Media offers a BS in Digital Media (BS DIGM) with a Concentration in Digital Animation, a DIGM Minor, and a New Media Studio MA.